 Cons of Heat Pumps

 Heat Pumps struggle to keep up when temperatures drop far below freezing.
 They are much more effective in climates that rarely see temps dip below 40-32 degrees Fahrenheit.
 The chillier it gets, the more you may need to rely on a supplemental heating component.
-For this reason, an electric heat kit is needed as back up on those somewhat rare super cold days.
+For this reason, an electric heat kit is needed as backup on those somewhat rare super cold days.

 They have shorter life spans and more costly repairs than furnaces or central AC units.
 Running them constantly and using the same machine year-round may reduce your bill; however, it can also cause a lot of wear and tear on the individual parts which can be pricey to replace.
 Proper maintenance of your equipment can help to offset this problem.

 New heat pumps require an initial investment.
-The initial install of a heat pump is generally more costly than a straight A/C system.
+The initial installation of a heat pump is generally more costly than a straight A/C system.
 This is due to manufacturer pricing of heat pumps and also a more complicated install (in some cases) for your service contractor.

 Ultimately, the mild winter temps those of us Dallasites get, make us the envy of our northerly neighbors.
 They also make us good candidates for energy-saving heat pumps.
 However, no one wants to be chilly indoors or be out tons of money for a new unit.
 Weighing the pros and cons, then doing some quick math can help determine if making a switch from your electric resistance heating system is right for you.